In this article we will discuss:

 Tip: If a conversion has a red dot beside it, this means that you must take action to approve or disapprove a pending commission contained therein.

-If you have a large volume of conversions, you prefer to automatically approval them as soon as they are registered. you may enable this option by going to your Programs tab > Click on the specific program > Settings.
+If you have a large volume of conversions, you prefer to automatically approval them as soon as they are registered. you may enable this option by going to Settings > Program > General.

 You'll find the option to automatically approve commissions.
 Toggle this on & save.